 The Remuneration Committee has the responsibility to, at least annually, report on the relative proportion of women and men in the workforce at all levels of the Company.
-During the 2016 financial year, women comprised 54% of board positions and 45% of our workforce.
-Senior executive positions are defined by the Company in the same way key management personnel are for the Remuneration Report.
-Of these positions available, 50% were occupied by women.
+Details of the Company's diversity statistics can be found in the Remuneration Report section of the Directors' Report.